SharePoint/PnP-Guidance/articles/portal-branding.md

 - You may modify/configure the Suite Bar, but only at the tenancy level, and only via the O365 Admin pages
 - You should NOT use code to alter (move, hide, etc.) the Suite Bar within your Application
 - You should NOT re-use aspects of the Suite Bar (e.g., the App Launcher icon) in your Application
-- If you decide to be "clever", you own the consequences of that decision
+- If you decide to be "clever", you will most likely run into unexpected issues in future

 ## Adjust The Layout
 <a name="sectionSection3"> </a>
-When talking about adjusting the layout of SharePoint portals, usually the first option that is considered by developers is creating a custom masterpage.
-Although custom masterpages are still supported, this approach is not recommended due to the reasons mentioned above - custom masterpages lead to additional risks and maintenance costs in long-term.
+When talking about adjusting the layout of SharePoint portals, usually the first option that is considered by developers is creating a custom master page.
+Although custom master pages are still supported, this approach is not recommended due to the reasons mentioned above - custom master pages lead to additional risks and maintenance costs in long-term.
 That's why developers should consider alternative approaches that allow to adjust the layout of SharePoint portals.
 These include:
 - Implementing custom CSS
 - Using custom page layouts
 - Implementing common branding elements (like "footer") by injecting client-side scripts (this approach is discussed in the next section)